| ELITIST |

 by David Morgan

 Playing for $64,000, Mr McBrien, wrongly according to the network, said that five justices sat on a full bench of the High Court of Australia.
 The correct answer, host Eddie McGuire told him, was seven.
 But news of Mr McBrien's $32,000 loss has reached Australia's highest court and the ears of Chief Justice Murray Gleeson.
 The Australian understands the Chief Justice, who did not see the program, reckons Who Wants To Be a Millionaire got it wrong.
-There was a disputed question not long ago regarding the flag of Rwanda - the losing contestant was invited back to continue where he'd left off.
-Doesn't look like it's going to happen in this case.
-Tuesday, July 08, 2003

 Posted